Material-Blazor/Material.Blazor/articles/DevelopmentEnvironment.md

 These workflows are responsible for publishing three artifacts:
 * The BlazorMdc DocFx pages in the BlazorMdc repository gh-pages branch.
-* The BlazorMdc NuGet package either as a GitHub package or a NuGet.org package.
+* The BlazorMdc NuGet package hosted as a GitHub package (Release) or a NuGet.org (CI).
-* The BlazorMdc Website as gh-pages in the BlazorMdcWebsite repository.
+* The BlazorMdc Website in the BlazorMdcWebsite repository gh-pages branch.

 #### WIP Workflow